 Dallas Theater Center – Public Works Dallas

 Public Works Dallas is produced by Dallas Theater Center, in collaboration with Southern Methodist University’s Meadows School of the Arts and AT&T Performing Arts Center.
 Public Works Dallas is a groundbreaking community engagement and participatory theater project designed to deliberately blur the line between professional artists and Dallas community members.
 Public Works Dallas is affiliated with Public Works, an ongoing initiative of The Public Theater that seeks to engage the people of New York by making them creators and not just spectators.
 Public Works presented The Tempest in 2013 in New York, directed by Public Works Director Lear deBessonet, who was awarded the SMU Meadows Prize in 2015 to bring the program to Dallas, and is a mentor for the Public Works Dallas project.
-Public Works Dallas is one of two pilot sites to be affiliated with Public Works, along with Seattle Repertory Theatre.
+Public Works Dallas is one of two pilot sites to be affiliated with Public Works, along with the Seattle Rep.